-Within the stomach of a cow there exist numerous bacteria, fungi and protozoa which live in harmony and almost a symbiotic relationship with each other.
+Within the stomach of a cow there exists numerous bacteria, fungi, and protozoa which live in harmony and almost a symbiotic relationship with each other.
 These organisms work as a team to help digest the cow's diet.
-As the organisms break down the food, they produce a very large quantity of gas.
+As the organisms break down the food they produce a very large quantity of gas.
 The gas forms a bubble that travels up to the rumen and is expelled as a belch.
 The cow belches once every minute, according to the Alberta Government.
 Each belch lasts up to 10 seconds to completely expel the gas bubble from the rumen.

 When a cow consumes a large quantity of legumes, a froth builds within the rumen which does not allow the air bubble to be expelled through belching.
 Legumes appear to produce a protein which causes the froth within the cow to occur.
-Alfalfa fed in large quantities can often produce excessive gas and froth within the rumen, which often prevents the gas from escaping.
+Alfalfa fed in large quantities can often produce excessive gas and froth within the rumen which often causes the gas to be unable to escape.
 Feedlot food contains small particles of grains which also cause slime.
 The slimy substance prevents gas from escaping through belching.

-If the cow is only suffering from mild bloat symptoms, a tube can often be inserted through the cow's mouth and esophagus.
-Once in the rumen, the air bubble is located and will be quickly expelled through the tube.
-When the gas is expelled, the cow will feel immediate relief from all colic symptoms.
+If the cow is only suffering from mild bloat symptoms a tube can often inserted through the cow's mouth and esophagus.
+Once in the rumen the air bubble is locate and will be quickly expelled through the tube.
+When the gas is expelled the cow will feel immediate relief from all colic symptoms.